 Does USDA offer patent protection for hemp varietals?

 Yes, the USDA plant variety protection program offers intellectual property protection to hemp breeders.

-Once a hemp producer has been licensed or authorized under a state, tribe or the USDA hemp plan, can the crop qualify for certification under the National Organic Program (NOP)?
+Once a hemp producer has been licensed or authorized under a state or tribal hemp plan, or the USDA hemp plan, can their crop qualify for certification under the National Organic Program (NOP)?

 Hemp produced in the U.S. under the U.S. Domestic Hemp Production Program may be certified as organic under USDA organic regulations.
 USDA accredited certifiers and farms should direct questions about the status of their state or tribe hemp program to state and tribe officials.
 For imported hemp, existing regulations and guidelines continue to govern whether products may be certified as organic.